How Does a Credit Card Balance Transfer Work?

-Balance transfers can help you save money on interest and potentially pay off your debt faster.
+Balance transfers may help you save money on interest and potentially pay off your debt faster.

-You can request a balance transfer from your current credit card company, or you can look for balance transfer credit card application offers and apply for a new card for this purpose.
+You can request a balance transfer from your current credit card company or compare offers from other card issuers.

 What does balance transfer mean?

-Balance transfers can be a great tool for debt consolidation and debt management, if used correctly.
+Balance transfers can be a great tool for debt consolidation and debt management if used correctly.
 With the low or 0% introductory rate, you can pay off debt quicker without worrying about accruing interest.
-Balance transfers are especially helpful if you are carrying high interest debt on another credit card.
+Balance transfers are especially helpful if you’re carrying high interest debt on another credit card.

 Did you know?